TimRoith/BregmanLearning/README.md

 If you want to run the code on your CPU you should replace ```'use_cuda':True, 'num_workers':4``` by ```'use_cuda':False, 'num_workers':0``` in the configuration of the notebook.

 ## 📝 References
 <a id="1">[1]</a> Leon Bungert, Tim Roith, Daniel Tenbrinck, Martin Burger.
-"A Bregman Learning Framework for Sparse Neural Networks." arXiv preprint arXiv:2105.04319 (2021). https://arxiv.org/abs/2105.04319
+"A Bregman Learning Framework for Sparse Neural Networks."
+Journal of Machine Learning Research 23.192 (2022): 1-43. https://www.jmlr.org/papers/v23/21-0545.html

 <a id="2">[2]</a> Woatao Yin, Stanley Osher, Donald Goldfarb, Jerome Darbon.
 "Bregman iterative algorithms for \ell_1-minimization with applications to compressed sensing."
 SIAM Journal on Imaging sciences 1.1 (2008): 143-168.